sayanee/build-podcast/CONTRIBUTING.md

 Please raise any tool-specific questions on [Stackoverflow](https://stackoverflow.com/questions/ask) or their respective chat channel.

-## for spotting mistakes in show notes
+## for spotting mistakes in show notes and giving feedback / ideas on new episodes

 1. Mistakes in the show notes, steps or documentation is a good bug to fix.
 - Please check the version of the tool in the episode that you are trying to fix.
 Since the screencast is time-specific, the mistake might not be there in the version used during the episode.